 The Free-response Questions

-These questions are often in context with a lot of words describing a situation in which some things are changing.
-There are usually two rates acting in opposite ways.
-Students are asked about the change that the rates produce over some time interval either separately or together.
+These questions are often in context with a lot of words describing a situation in which some quantities are changing.
+There are usually two rates acting in opposite ways (sometimes called an in-out question).
+Students are asked about the change that the rates produce over a time interval either separately or together.

 The rates are often fairly complicated functions.
-If they are on the calculator allowed section, students should store the functions in the equation editor of their calculator and use their calculator to do any integration or differentiation that may be necessary.
+If the question is on the calculator allowed section, students should store the functions in the equation editor of their calculator and use their calculator to do any graphing, integration, or differentiation that may be necessary.

-The main idea is that integral of a rate of change over the time interval [a, b] is the net amount of change
+The main idea is that over the time interval [a, b] the integral of a rate of change is the net amount of change

 If the question asks for an amount, look around for a rate to integrate.

 The final (accumulated) amount is the initial amount plus the accumulated change:

 where is the initial time, and is the initial amount.
 Since this is one of the main interpretations of the definite integral the concept may come up in a variety of situations.

 - Be ready to read and apply; often these problems contain a lot of words which need to be carefully read and understood.